cuviper/probe-rs/README.md

 distribution -- see rust-lang/rust#14031 and rust-lang/rust#6816.
 It works
 fine as a standalone library, but if it were incorporated, then even Rust's own libraries could define probe points.

+## License

+libprobe follows the same license choices as The Rust Project itself, in order to ease a future merge.

+See LICENSE-APACHE, LICENSE-MIT, and COPYRIGHT for details.